rsdoiel/antenna/socal_north.md

 date: 2025-03-06, updated: 2025-03-06, from: The LAist

-The draft executive action, obtained by NPR, acknowledges the department and its signature responsibilities were created by Congress, and cannot legally be altered without congressional approval.
+The draft executive action, obtained by NPR, acknowledges that the department and its signature responsibilities were created by Congress and cannot legally be altered without congressional approval.

 <br>